christophebe/julius-gpt/readme.md

 ## Generate a post

 **You need to have an OpenAI API key to use this CLI**.
-You can specify your API key with the `-k` option or with the environment variable `OPENAI_API_KEY`.
+You can specify your OpenAI API key with the `-k` option or with the environment variable `OPENAI_API_KEY`.

 ```bash
  ~ julius post -h